-Failure to use pepper spray for self defense can be charged as a misdemeanor or felony.
+Using pepper spray for any purpose aside from self-defense is a crime under 22810 (PC).
+This offense can be charged as a misdemeanor or felony.
 As a misdemeanor, the crime is punishable by no more than a year in jail.
-When filed as a felony, the sentence could be as much as three years in state prison.
+When filed as a felony, the sentence could include up to three years in state prison.

-You can purchase pepper spray from a number of vendors in person and online, but if it is intended for use in California, the container must be under 2.5 ounces, the product must be propelled through the use of aerosol spray, and the buyer must be over 18.
-Additionally, these packages must contain a number of warning labels, that notify the users:
+You can purchase pepper spray from many vendors in person and online.
+However, if it is intended for use in California, the container must be under 2.5 ounces.
+Additionally, the product must be propelled through the use of aerosol spray, and the packaging must contain warning labels that notify the users:

-- The product may only be used for self defense
+- That the product may only be used for self-defense

-- Legal consequences for the illegal use of the product in California
+- The legal consequences for the illegal use of the product in the state

 - Proper first aid methods if someone is sprayed